-This Easy Macaroni recipe has a flavor that's wonderfully different than what you might be used to.
-Tender macaroni is cooked in a spicy, rich tomato-based sauce, with minced onion, hints of garlic, and diced beef.
-This Easy Macaroni recipe is ALWAYS served with Zalata (Assyrian-style salad)
+This easy Macarona (Makrona)recipe has a flavor that's wonderfully different than what you might be used to.
+Tender macaroni is cooked in a spicy, rich tomato-based sauce with minced onion, hints of garlic, and diced beef.
+This Easy Macarona recipe is ALWAYS served with a Middle Eastern Salad.

-To make this pasta dish, mom used Bucatini pasta.
+To make this pasta dish, mom used thick macaroni, the kind used in this Bucatini Cacio e Pepe recipe.
 According to Pastafits.org:

 The name bucatini comes from Italian: buco, meaning “hole,” while bucato means “pierced.”